Snugug/eq.js/README.md

 # eq.js [![Build Status](https://travis-ci.org/Snugug/eq.js.svg)](https://travis-ci.org/Snugug/eq.js) [![Coverage Status](https://img.shields.io/coveralls/Snugug/eq.js.svg)](https://coveralls.io/r/Snugug/eq.js?branch=1.x.x) [![Code Climate](https://codeclimate.com/github/Snugug/eq.js/badges/gpa.svg)](https://codeclimate.com/github/Snugug/eq.js) [![Bower version](https://badge.fury.io/bo/eq.js.svg)](http://badge.fury.io/bo/eq.js)
 ### Element queries, fast and light

-## WARNING: 1.5.0 does not work with IE8; I totally forgot about it while writing the CSS feature.
-When I have resolved the issue, I will pull 1.5.0 and push 1.6.0

 Element queries are the "holy grail" of responsive web design, allowing you to create a single component that can be dropped into any position in any layout and have them respond appropriately.
 Unfortunately, due to some hard-to-deal-with chicken-and-egg cases, especially involving inline elements, it's unlikely that element queries will make it into browsers any time soon.

 **eq.js** aims to be a relatively easy to use drop-in solution to JavaScript powered element queries.
-Weighing in at about 3.3KB minified, around 1.3KB gzipped, and requiring no external dependencies, **eq.js** sets itself apart through size, speed, and ease of use.
+Weighing in at about 2.5KB minified, around 1.1KB gzipped, and requiring no external dependencies, **eq.js** sets itself apart through size, speed, and ease of use.
 Simply drop **eq.js** on to your site and set the `eq-pts` attribute of your element (or set your points in Sass) and you're ready to go!

 ## Installation